bitflower/feathers-agenda/README.md

 ## Usage

 For a quick start no further configuration is required.
-The librar will pick the MongoDB url from the Feathers `config.mongodb` property.
+The library will pick the MongoDB url from the Feathers `config.mongodb` property.

 ### With `app.use()`